mpfi-dsp/Syn2Ves-User/README.md

 Welcome to the Syn2Ves Program Documentation! 🎉

-**Syn2Ves** is a program designed to pair synapses with vesicles based on position, and quanitfy the alignment of these pairings.
+**Syn2Ves** is a program designed to pair synapses with vesicles based on position, and quantify the alignment of these pairings.

 The program takes the following inputs: